-Now That You Are Called September 2, 2017
+Now That You Are Called Scott Pauley

 Several weeks ago I published a short post on how to know when you have been called.
 (You may read the original post here.)
 It was encouraging to hear from so many who are sincerely praying about the Lord’s will for their life.
 We need more people laboring for souls, not fewer!